fbngrm/bid-tracker/README.md

 Either just use the just task runner or copy the commands from the [Justfile](./Justfile).

 ```
-# downloads all dependencies
 just run-server

-# runs the binary
-just run-binary
 ```

 The app logs seed data and commands to interact with the API as a starting point.